 Every three years, samples of Year 6 and Year 10 students from across Australia are tested in either science literacy, civics and citizenship or information and communications technology (ICT) literacy (Year 6 only for science literacy).
 If a class at your school is selected to participate in the sample assessments, support and clear guidance will be provided to ensure the consistent administration of the assessments takes place and all relevant school staff understand their responsibilities.

-In 2017, ICT literacy is being assessed.
+In 2017, ICT literacy was assessed.
 For future dates of the NAP sample assessments, see Key dates.

 Additional information can be found in the 2017 NAP - ICT Literacy information for schools flyer ( 291 KB).

 Assessment contractors manage the administration of the NAP sample assessments.
 The contractors supply each school involved in the NAP sample assessments with a comprehensive assessment package containing all of the information and materials necessary to administer the sample assessment.
 Within these guidelines and in line with the National sample assessment protocols, it is the responsibility of each school to administer the NAP sample assessments to students unless the contractors provide trained assessment administrators.